covid-at-home/covid-at-home/level2.md

 ### PPE

 Now at the latest is time to think about Personal Protection Equipment (PPE).
 If you can get masks AND IF MASKS ARE NOT IN SHORT SUPPLY FOR DOCTORS AND NURSES WHERE YOU ARE, wear one outdoors.
 You are not supposed to be outdoors when you have symptoms, we know.
 But we mean even just when putting out the trash.
 If you have no mask, at least do something.
 Wrap a towel around your nose and mouth, breathe through a scarf, anything is better than nothing.
+Here are a few [recommendations for PPE](https://covid-at-home.info/shopping) in the context of the COVID-19 pandemic, summarized and expanded on briefly below:

+- Use PPE if you are sick and have to be around other people, or if you feel well but have to be around someone who is sick (e.g., caring for someone).
+- Use a high-filtration respirator like an N95, FFP2, or FFP3 if you can.
+Next-preferred would be a regular medical face mask (surgical or procedural).
+Then a home-made or improvised mask.
+Just use something.
+- Use disposable gloves to take out the trash when you are ill, or when caring for someone who is ill.
+- It may make sense to also use a cap, gown, and eye protection if you are caring for someone with COVID-19 at home.
+- Fitting respirators properly is hard and important; look up [some videos](https://www.youtube.com/results?search_query=how+to+fit+a+respirator+mask) and mold it to your face with your fingers without squeezing the bridge.
+- Take care putting it on.
+Start in a clean zone with clean hands and keep your PPE as clean as possible.
+- Take care taking it off.
+First remove gloves and wash hands, then remove mask and wash hands, then remove any other PPE or dirty clothes and wash hands.
+Then put on clean clothes and get back to a clean zone.
+- Dispose of used gloves in a disposable trash bag, double-bagging and / or placing the trash aside for 72 hours before external disposal.
+- Although this is not normal, you probably want to reuse masks since they are already in short supply globally (and the same may become true for other PPE).
+The best way to reuse PPE is to mark seven sets -- one for each day of the week.
+Rotate them after wearing to sit in a clean place for a week.
+If you need respirators / masks decontaminated faster, bake them in the oven at 70 degrees Celsius for 30 minutes.

 ### Family, flatmates, etc.